Does A Request For Evidence Lead To A Green Card Denial?

 The time allowed for your response could be shorter, so be sure to check your deadline.
 If you fail to reply by the due date, your immigration application could be denied.

-There are three common situations which arise, causing immigration authorities to seek more information from you.
+There are three common situations which often occur, causing immigration authorities to seek more information from green card applicants.

 - You may have failed to send important documents to support your application packet